 7. Republishing data

 UK HPI data is published under Open Government Licence.
-When using or publishing data from the UK HPI reports, background tables or search tool, you will need to add the following attribution statement:
+When using or publishing data from the UK HPI reports, background tables in the statistical datatset: UK House Price Index: data downloads or search tool, you will need to add the following attribution statement:

 When you publish the data, be sure to include information about the nature of the data and any relevant dates for the period of time covered.